This page is about the Python interpreter

 There are no limitations beyond the general limits that apply to all Riza interpreter runtime environments.
 See our roadmap for planned future improvements.Standard I/O

-You can write tostdout
+You can write tostdout and stderr as you typically would.

-and access command line arguments and environment
+stdin and access command line arguments and environment

 variables, all as you typically would.